Westview Cemetery

 Westview Cemetery, located in Atlanta, Georgia, is the largest civilian cemetery in the Southeastern United States, comprising more than 582 acre, 50 percent of which is undeveloped.
-(Georgia National Cemetery, for military veterans and their families, covers 775 acres.)
-Westview includes the graves of more than 125,000 people, and was added to the Georgia Register of Historic Places in 2019 and the National Register of Historic Places in 2020.
+The cemetery includes the graves of more than 125,000 people and was added to the Georgia Register of Historic Places in 2019 and the National Register of Historic Places in 2020.

 History

 McBurney era (1884–1930)

 In May 1884, twenty-seven leading Atlanta citizens, including L.P.
 Grant, Edward P. McBurney, Jacob Elsas, H.I.
 Kimball and L. DeGive, petitioned the Superior Court of Fulton County to create the West View Cemetery Association.
 The association was to be led by secretary and general manager McBurney, who was a capitalist and financier in Atlanta.
 The petition was granted in June, and during the rest of the year members of the Association gathered approximately 577 acres of farms, homesteads, and undeveloped land, around four miles west of downtown Atlanta, from more than a handful of owners.

 The cemetery buried its first resident – Helen Livingston Haskins – on October 9, 1884.
 By this time, the cemetery had opened three distinct sections: the main burial sections, originally known as Laurel Hill, Terrace Hill, etc.; Rest Haven, an African-American section; and God’s Acre, a pauper section used by the City of Atlanta until 1925.

 In 1888, West View Cemetery opened a permanent receiving vault that was built into the side of a hill in Section 4.
 It would serve as a temporary storage space for bodies until families could pick out a suitable burial plot or, in winter, store a body until the cemetery grounds were thawed and traversable by horse-drawn carriages.